 I have learned so much more by feeling as though I had no idea what I was doing and spending my time researching and figuring things out on my own.
 Don’t get me wrong I have asked my fair share of questions (thank you to my very patient coworkers), but if there is one piece of advice that I would give any newbies looking for an internship in PR, it’s to try and challenge yourself by looking into things on your own.
 Also, your coworkers know that you may not understand how to accomplish projects with perfection, that is the whole point of having an internship.
 What skills would you gain if you aren’t being challenged?

 There are a lot of acronyms that you should store in the back of your mind (or your notebook).

-I started my own glossary in the back of my notebook for acronyms that were new to me just in case I forgot what something meant.
+I started my own glossary in the back of my notebook for acronyms and abbreviations that were new to me just in case I forgot what something meant.
 Acronyms are very useful in the PR world and are necessary when they are consistently used in brainstorms, client calls, pitches and press releases.
 People in this industry are very busy.
 From the wise words of my coworker, “be brief, be brilliant, be gone”.
 Having a cheat sheet of acronyms will help you with those three things.

 The PR you’ve been practicing in class may not be the same PR you will experience.

 There are plenty of exercises professors make you practice, but some of the skills I’ve learned in school don’t really pertain to my internship.
 However, the skills that I am using, and have previously learned, are not as simple as they were in class.
 The information is not given to you, and you have many more hoops to jump through in terms of working with a real client that wants specific key messages for their story.
 What they don’t tell you in school is that real-life PR is a lot of research and hard work, and it will only get harder.